 The Stranger (May 26, 1946)

-Released on May 26, 1946: The most deceitful murderer a woman ever loved!
+Released on May 26, 1946: (running time 1 hour and 31 minutes) The most deceitful murderer a woman ever loved!
 His name is false, his background is phony, and he wants to marry the daughter of a Supreme Court Justice.

 Produced by Sam Spiegel